 Russia's climate is in general Continental - ie long, cold winters, short hot summers.
 This is ideal for indoor sports - so provides a good rationale for the construction of gymnasia, and investing in the population to stay healthy via indoor activity.

 In 1999 Vladimir Putin took over as President of Russia, and he has continued either as President or as Prime Minister ever since.
 Putin's appointment was initially considered to be a positive thing by the Western nations; he seemed reasonably professional, and welcomed world leaders to Moscow for talks.
 He visited overseas nations, and let his face be seen.
-Everyone felt that we occupied a much safer world, outside the constraints and quiet threats of the Soviet Union.
+Everyone felt that we occupied a much safer world, outside what were perceived as the constraints and quiet threats of the Soviet Union.

 President Putin has always maintained that Russia was a better country when it was part of the Soviet Union; in fact there are many citizens who feel the same way.
 Even if now they have the glamourous Western shops to peruse, and can visit overseas countries easily, during the Soviet era at least they had their jobs, their apartments were warm, and society was reasonably safe.